MusicalLoop/feederReader/README.md

 # feederReader
 reads, displays and sorts tar1090 aircraft.json ADSB data

-##Setup:
+## Setup:
-1.Update the script with your location: Latitude / Longitude - search for 'SET'.
+1. Update the script with your location: Latitude / Longitude - search for 'SET'.
-1.Update the URL to point to your tar10190 data.
+1. Update the URL to point to your tar10190 data.
 	- Eg URL      = "http://radiopi/tar1090/"
 	- Eg URL      = "http://localhost/tar1090/"

-##Usage:
+## Usage:
 This script takes real-time Aircraft ADSB output from tar10190/data/aircraft.json, parses it and displays it.
 It can help in understanding more about the information transmitted in ADSB transmissions.